American civil procedure has a number of features that are discontinuous with the

 procedures followed in civil law countries and even in other common law countries.
 The

-Minister of Justice of your home country (or the country where you practice) has asked you to
+Minister of Justice of your home country (Saudi Arabia) has asked you to

 write a memorandum evaluating those aspects of American civil procedure which may serve as

 models for improving your country’s current practice.
 He is also very interested in those aspects